HypeCheck

 Star Anise

-Also known as: Illicium verum, Chinese star anise, star anise essential oil, SAEO, shikimic acid source
+Also known as: Illicium verum, Chinese star anise, star anise extract, SAE, anethole

-No established dose for human supplementation from provided studies
+No established dose for humans based on provided studies

 What the Science Says

-Star anise is a spice from the Illicium verum plant, long used in Asian traditional medicine.
-One small human clinical trial found that a star anise mouthwash reduced gum inflammation, bleeding, and oral bacteria over 21 days.
+Star anise is a spice from the Illicium verum plant, used for centuries in Asian cooking and traditional medicine.
+One small clinical trial found a star anise mouthwash reduced gum inflammation, bleeding, and oral bacteria compared to placebo over 21 days.
 Its key compound, shikimic acid, showed liver-protective and antioxidant effects in animal studies, but these results have not been confirmed in humans.

 What It Doesn't Do